n4bb12/7d2d-modlets/src/LootFoodAndWater/README.md

-- Reduces the amount of bottled water and canned food found in loot containers and zombies
+- Reduces the amount of bottled water and canned food found in zombies and unrelated containers
+- Adds the amount of canned food found in the kitchen
+- Adds canned food to cardboard boxes
-- Find rotten food in refridgerators
+- Adds rotten food to the refridgerator
-- Find eggs in refridgerators